cis-ds/course-site/content/notes/sparklyr.markdown

 ## Sparkling Water (H2O) and machine learning

 Where's the LOOCV?
-Where's the `\(k\)`-fold cross validation?
+Where's the $k$-fold cross validation?
 Well, `sparklyr` is still under development.
 It doesn't allow you to do every single thing Spark can do.
 The functions we used above to estimate the models are part of **Spark’s distributed [machine learning library](https://spark.apache.org/docs/latest/mllib-guide.html)** (MLlib).
 MLlib contains [cross-validation functions](http://spark.apache.org/docs/latest/ml-tuning.html#cross-validation) - there just isn't an interface to them in `sparklyr` [yet](https://github.com/rstudio/sparklyr/issues/196).^[In refreshing my notes for the term, I saw CV was just incorporated into the development version of `sparklyr` but it is not yet deployed on CRAN.]
 A real drag.

 If you are serious about utilizing Spark and need cross-validation and other more robust machine learning tools, another option is [**H2O**](https://www.h2o.ai/h2o/), an alternative open-source cross-platform machine learning software package.
 The `rsparkling` package provides functions to access H2O's distributed [machine learning functions](https://www.h2o.ai/h2o/machine-learning/) via `sparklyr`.
 H2O has many of the same features as MLlib (if not more so through `sparklyr`), however implementing it is a bit more complicated.
 Hence we focused most our code above on MLlib algorithms.